Damien High School: History

+When Holy Names Academy, a Pomona boarding school for girls, closed in 1949, the Msgr.
+Thomas P. English reopened it as Pomona Catholic High School, staffed by the Felician Sisters.
+In 1959, the school moved to the former Bonita High School campus and became Pomona Catholic Boys High School.

-The school opened in 1959 as Pomona Catholic Boys High School and was renamed in 1967 as Damien High School, in honor of St. Damien de Veuster, SS.CC., who was canonized by Pope Benedict XVI on Sunday October 11, 2009.
+In 1967, the school changed its name to Damien High School, in honor of St. Damien de Veuster, SS.CC., who had ministered to Hawaiians with leprosy (Hansen's disease) from 1873 for the rest of his life.
+Damien was canonized as a saint by Pope Benedict XVI on Sunday October 11, 2009.

 The Sacred Heart Fathers have staffed and administered the school since its beginning in La Verne.
 The courage and capacity for self-sacrifice in the cause of others, is encouraged as an impetus toward social causes in the lives of Damien's students.

 In 1996, a new swimming pool and locker room were constructed.
 Six new tennis courts were also built near the priests' residence and a new ticket/snack bar/rest room facility was built in Spartan Stadium.
 A new gymnasium, The Travers Cronin Athletic Center, was opened in 2006.
 In 2008, the Spartan Stadium was renovated.
 It now includes an all weather track and FieldTurf.
 Spartan Stadium was renamed "Dick Larson Stadium" in honor of the school's longtime football coach.
 2010 brought a renovation of the football stadium, including the installation of a new scoreboard and stadium seating.
 The stadium was officially named "Tom Carroll Stadium," in honor of Damien's Athletic Director of 37 years.

+Damien is a member of the Baseline League.
+They were previous members of the Palomares League.

 In 2014, Damien and St. Lucy's Priory High School were moved from the Sierra League, where they had competed since 1998, to the Baseline League.
 The League consists of Damien/St. Lucy's, Chino Hills, Etiwanda, Los Osos, Rancho Cucamonga, and Upland.

 In 2015, the basketball team won the California Interscholastic Federation State championship (Division III) by defeating Campolindo High of Moraga (CIF North Coast Section) by the score of 70-57 at Haas Pavilion on the campus of the University of California, Berkeley.

+Admissions

+Each of Damien's freshmen classes draws from an average of over 75 different elementary and junior high schools for youths from Los Angeles and San Bernardino counties.